U-Visa & VAWA

 †Also includes attempt, conspiracy, or solicitation to commit any of the above and other related crimes.

-CLIA works with local police departments to gather evidence and to verify eligibility, then files the requisite legal documents and evidence with the appropriate Immigration Service.
+CLIA works with local police departments to gather evidence and to verify eligibility, then files the requisite legal documents and evidence.
 Many crime survivors have received work cards as a result, empowering them to live a safer and more independent life.
-These survivors can later adjust and receive Lawful Permanent Residence (Green Card) and eventually naturalize into United States Citizens.
+These survivors can later adjust and receive Lawful Permanent Residence Status (Green Card) and eventually naturalize into United States Citizens.

 © Copyright 2020.
 Center for Legal Immigration Assistance